AlanMP11/girlfriendproposal/README.md

 ### Credits

-Project lovingly created by Alan for Claudia.
+Project lovingly created by Alan for Valeria.

 ### License